WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    --------------------------------------------------------------------------------
    ```

-   The data will take a few moments to be replicated and appear in the Databricks cluster.
+   _The data will take a couple of minutes to be replicated and appear in the Databricks cluster._

 ### Setup Databricks Notebook to view data